SuddenDevelopment/business/README.md

   - run on a hosted sandbox: malwr.com
   - look it up http://virustotal.com
 1. **prevent spam** from getting to user inboxes, if you use something like Gmail you should be pretty good already, if you run Excahnge you'll need to buy something.
+1. **employee training**.
-1. **user training** on "don't click on that url".
-Phish your users, generate the URLs with something that lets you know who clicked on a URL for reporting.
+  - Phish your users, generate the URLs with something that lets you know who clicked on a URL for reporting.
 Then you know who needs a refresher course.
-  - HAve anyone REALLY interested in security?
+  - Have anyone REALLY interested in security?
 Send them here to learn to start thinking from an informed security perspective: http://captf.com/practice-ctf/
 1. **Developer training** start here:
   - https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project
 1. **Identify what is critical** and what is not, what is worth securing?
 Don't just focus on the perimeter, many things come from inside your network.
 Identfy user land separate from systems land